By: Claire Wilson. Last Updated: April 2022

 • Home to seven of the world’s top 15 pharmaceutical companies

-• More than 25 companies have manufacturing sites
+• At least 30 different companies have manufacturing sites in the county

 We are continually updating this page and try hard to keep this information as accurate as possible.
 But if you know of a company we’ve missed or see data that needs correction, please contact us.